-Finally, the issue of "state-citizen relations" has been a constant identity marker in the Egyptian, Georgian and American coverage of the drivers.
-On one hand, the media unanimously present Europe as a democratic referent.
-Portraying the EU as the guarantor of the liberal democratic values and standards - alongside the United States - US texts go further so as to suggest it is Europe's responsibility to ensure Turkey's democratic transition through the accession process.
-This in turn leads to negative representations of Europe that is sometimes held accountable for endangering Turkey's EU bid.
+While the Russian press has, by and large, eluded the issue of "state-citizen relations" the latter has been a constant identity marker in the Egyptian, Georgian and American media coverage of the drivers.
+On one hand, media unanimously present Europe as a democratic referent.
+Portraying Europe as the guarantor of the liberal democratic values and standards - alongside the United States - US texts go further so as to suggest it is Europe's responsibility to ensure Turkey's democratic transition through the accession process.
+This, in turn, leads to negative representations of Europe that is sometimes held accountable for endangering Turkey's EU bid.
 On the other hand, Turkey's identity is contested.
-The Georgian texts recurrently cover state-citizen relations as a thorn in the side of Turkey.
+Georgian texts recurrently cover state-citizen relations as a thorn in the side of Turkey.
 Insisting on the latter's democratic deficit and the gap that exists with Europe, the sources only once acknowledge Turkey's reforms (driver 2).
-Conversely, Egyptian and American media use this focal issue to affirm Europe's democratizing effect and Turkey's Europeanness.
+Conversely, Egyptian and American media use this focal issue to affirm Europe's democratising effect and Turkey's Europeanness.
 The Egyptian press, for instance, considers that Turkey has succeeded in complying with EU conditionality as a result of substantive reforms to the point that it underwent an identity crisis (driver 2).
-From 2011, Turkey however ceases to be portrayed as democratizing/Europeanising and the most prominent break in identity representations occurs under the migration deal driver.
+From 2011 onwards, Turkey however ceases to be portrayed as democratising/Europeanising with the most prominent break in identity representations occurring under the migration deal driver.
 Not only do media explicitly contest Turkey's democratic credentials and Europeanness but the country is also - and for the first time - implicitly portrayed as unfit for EU membership in the US press.
 Furthermore, Europe is not described as a prosperous democratic community spreading its values but rather as undermining them through its interactions with Turkey.